 Qualifying Interest Conservation Objective as per NPWS (2013c) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Mediterranean salt meadows (Juncetalia maritime)[1410] "To maintain the favourable conservation condition of Mediterranean salt meadows (Juncetalia maritime) in North Dublin Bay SAC" Construction Phase Impacts During the construction of the proposed development, there is potential for accidental discharge of sediment and pollutants to reach Dublin Bay via the Stradbrook Stream.
+Adverse Effect (Juncetalia maritime)[1410] Mediterranean salt meadows (Juncetalia maritime) in North Dublin Bay SAC" During the construction of the proposed development, there is potential for accidental discharge of sediment and pollutants to reach Dublin Bay via the Stradbrook Stream.
 However, considering the distance between the proposed development site and the assimilative capacity of Dublin Bay, any water quality impacts would have dissipated by the time they reached the North Dublin Bay.
-Operational Phase Impacts No 1.
+Operational Phase Impacts 1.
 As described in Section 2.3, Ringsend WwTP is currently being upgraded in order to comply with the Urban Wastewater Treatment Directive.
 During the operational phase of the proposed development, wastewater will be conveyed to the Ringsend WwTP, which is currently treating wastewater for up to 2 million people.
 Considering this as well as the assimilative capacity of Dublin Bay, the proposed development will not measurably increase the foul water being supplied to Ringsend WwTP.
-2. Untreated surface water from the site (i.e. accidental hydrocarbon leaks and subsequent discharge) has the potential to flow into the Stradbrook Stream and eventually into Dublin Bay.
-However, given the location of this site to the proposed development via the Stradbrook Stream, and the assimilative capacity of Dublin Bay, potential likely significant effects can be excluded.
+2. Untreated surface water from the site (i.e. accidental hydrocarbon leaks) has the potential to flow into the Stradbrook Stream and eventually into Dublin Bay.
+However, given the location of this site to the proposed development via the Stradbrook Stream, and the assimilative capacity of Dublin Bay, potential adverse effects can be excluded.
 3. During periods of high rainfall, the public surface water drainage system overflows into the foul water drainage system which can then become overloaded, releasing untreated foul water into Dublin Bay from overflows along South Dublin Bay.
-This will not constitute a likely significant effect, as the proposed development will not measurably increase the loading on the system.
-There are no pathway for impacts between the proposed development and these qualifying interests.
-Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for these Qualifying Interests.
+This will not constitute an adverse effect, as the proposed development will not measurably increase the loading on the system.
+There is no pathway for impacts between the proposed development and these qualifying interests.
+Therefore, the proposed development will not adversely affect the North Dublin Bay SAC, in view of its Conservation Objectives and mitigation measures are not required.
+Embryonic shifting dunes [2110] "To restore the favourable conservation condition of The Attributes of these Conservation Objectives focuses on "Habitat Area", "Habitat Distribution", "Physical Structure", "Vegetation Structure" and "Vegetation Composition".
+No